TomMonks/forecast-tools/README.md

 * `conda activate forecast_dev`

-Unit tests are provided and can be run from the command `pytest`.
-All contributions are welcome and must include unit tests!
+Unit tests are provided and can be run from the command `pytest` and its coverage extension.
+Run the following in the terminal.

+* `pytest --cov=forecast_tools tests/`

+**All contributions are welcome and must include unit tests!**